Below is an outline of the Option Studio lottery schedule and process. Please check back for updates to confirm these details before finalizing plans.

 Announcement of Results

-By approximately 6:30 PM, on Wednesday, October 21 the results of the lottery will available via my.Harvard.
+On Thursday, January 20th the results of the lottery will be shared, when completed, via my.Harvard.
 You will be automatically enrolled in the studio in to which you are lotteried.

 Final Reviews and Exams